Bhavyasree2003/Flickd-_Hacathon-/README.md

-Flickd AI Hackathon
+Flickd AI Hackathon — Full Competition
+Document
-# Overview
+Overview
 Flickd is reimagining how Gen Z shops — through scroll-native, video-first, vibe-led discovery.
 Our shopping journey doesn’t start at a search bar — it starts with a Reel.
 We want to automate the tagging of products and the classification of fashion "vibes" from these short videos.
 This hackathon invites AI/ML engineers to build the backbone of this intelligent system.
-This  provides a comprehensive breakdown of the 7-day hackathon competition to hire Flickd’s first ML engineer.
+This document provides a comprehensive breakdown of the 7-day hackathon competition to hire Flickd’s first ML engineer.
 It covers:
 ● Objective and context
 ● Scope and deliverables